gaoshanquan/CodeAndData/README.md

 ### Usage
 * The steps to use the program are as follows:<br>
-    **Firstly**, analyze apks by using *AnalyzeApkByApktool.py*, the output is the source smali file and resource folder.<br>
+    Firstly, analyze apks by using *AnalyzeApkByApktool.py*, the output is the source smali file and resource folder.<br>
-    **Secondly**, taking the apk file and the corresponding resource folder as input of *GetMappings.py*, you can get two XLSX files: one of the files shows the features extracted from the apk, and the other file shows the APIs used by these features.<br>
+    Secondly, taking the apk file and the corresponding resource folder as input of *GetMappings.py*, you can get two XLSX files: one of the files shows the features extracted from the apk, and the other file shows the APIs used by these features.<br>

 ## Example